JaxHodg/litebot-go/README.md

 Litebot rewrite in Golang using DiscordGo

 ## TODO:
+- Queue system
+    - Useful for games like Among us or Animal Crossing
 - More user friendly
     - Give users more information with !help
 - More universal code